Reconfigurable routing in data center networks: Results

-As is standard in {\bf NP}-hardness proofs, we reduce from known {\bf NP}-complete problems to instances of RRP; the challenge is that, due to the expansive scope of our theorems, we lose several ``degrees of freedom'' which are used for encoding hard instances in e.g. \cite{FFS19, FFSV20, FGS18}.
-Specifically, we may not make use of varying static or dynamic link weights to prohibit certain connections, nor encode any features of the input instance in the topology of the static network $G$.
+As is standard in NP-hardness proofs, we reduce from known NP-complete problems to instances of RRP; the challenge is that, due to the expansive scope of our theorems, we lose several ``degrees of freedom'' which are used for encoding hard instances in, e.g., \cite{FFS19,FFSV20,FGS18}.
+Specifically, we may not make use of varying static or dynamic link weights to prohibit certain connections, nor encode any features of the input instance in the topology of the hybrid network $G(S)$.
+For example, in Lemma 1 \cite{FGS18}, many small switches with two feasible configurations each are used to encode a truth assignment, and in Theorem 1 of \cite{FFSV20} ``bad'' links are given weights of order $\mathrm\Theta(n^2)$.
+Neither of these mechanisms can be leveraged to obtain hardness in our setting; in this sense, our hardness results are strictly stronger and also harder to obtain than those from \cite{FFS19,FFSV20,FGS18}.
 We are constrained to choose a \emph{size} for the network $G$, and then to encode the input instance in the demand matrix $D$.